 Helping Your Australian Shepherd Age Healthily

 Caring for your Australian Shepherd as they get older helps them live longer and feel better.
 Good nutrition, exercise, and regular vet check-ups are important at every stage, especially for adult and senior dogs.
+For detailed feeding recommendations and portion guidance by age, read our Australian Shepherd nutrition and feeding guide.

 Nutrition and Weight Management Tips